 Office Space Anchor Tenants

-A big name tenant can do wonders for tenants trying to establish credibility, and landlords trying to fill vacancies.
+A big-name anchor tenant can do wonders for tenants trying to establish credibility and landlords trying to fill vacancies.
 Anchor tenants help validate the area as an ideal place to do business.
 Office building or office complex anchor tenants tend to be banks or Fortune 500 companies.
-Consider 200 Park Avenue outside Grand Central Station — few may recognize the address, but many New Yorkers will know it as the MetLife or PanAm building, the building’s two anchor tenants throughout the years.
+Consider 200 Park Avenue outside Grand Central Station.
+Though few people recognize the site by its address, many New Yorkers know it as the MetLife or PanAm building because those have been the building’s two anchor tenants for many years.

 A retail property such as a shopping center, a shopping mall, or a tourism hub often has a department store—usually a global retail chain—as its anchor tenant.
-Shopping centers and malls typically display the anchor tenant’s name is quite literally front and center on the marquee, with all the other businesses in the shopping center featured below it.
-Industry standard dictates that anchor tenants will likely occupy anywhere from 45 to 70 percent of the shopping center’s total square footage.
+Shopping centers and malls typically display the anchor tenant’s name front and center on the marquee, with all the other businesses and stores in the shopping center listed below it.
+Industry-standard dictates that anchor tenants will likely occupy anywhere from 45 to 70 percent of the shopping center’s total square footage.
 In addition, retail anchor tenants typically pay 5-10% lower rental prices than other tenants.

-As consumers increasingly shop online instead of in person, malls have fallen on hard times, and online shopping negatively affects anchor tenants the most.
-Back when malls were booming, stores like Macy’s and Sears sat on hundreds of thousands of square feet and sold everything under the sun.
-They were every household’s weekend destination, combining seemingly-infinite choices with great deals and a widescreen shopping experience.
+Though the increasingly popular online shopping trend has made business tougher for all mall tenants, online shopping negatively affects anchor tenants the most.
+Back when malls were booming, stores like Macy’s and Sears operated on hundreds of thousands of square feet and sold everything under the sun.
+Families frequented the mall as a popular weekend activity; they enjoyed combining seemingly-infinite choices with great deals and a widescreen shopping experience.

 In a classic case of “rising tides lift all ships,” shopping mall anchor tenants’ performance brought in business for the other tenants in the mall.
-They were responsible for much of the foot traffic flowing through the property, a fact not lost on them as they negotiated discounted rental rates with landlords.
+Because anchor tenants recognized they were responsible for much of the foot traffic flowing through the property, they used this to their advantage when negotiated discounted rental rates with landlords.
 Landlords happily offered reduced leasing rates because it appeared these anchor tenants would keep bringing in customers, new businesses —and with them, an infinite source of steady income.

-We’re all like our businesses to actually be the anchor tenant, for most of us, that’s not going to be the case.
-So how will the anchor tenant phenomenon affect you?
-First, you may be able to judge an area by its tenants; that is, the presence of a big-name company in your industry might signal a certain location would be ideal for operations.
-That’s why anchor tenants attract other, smaller “satellite” companies to the area, as well as amenities like gas stations, coffee shops, and restaurants.
+First, remember that the presence of a big-name company usually indicates an area will be ideal for operations.
+That’s because successful anchor tenants attract other, smaller “satellite” companies to the area, as well as amenities like gas stations, coffee shops, and restaurants.
 Naturally, anchor tenants also attract potential customers.
-While you might worry that potential customers will walk straight past your company in favor of the bigger name, that actually isn’t usually what happens.
+While you might worry that potential customers will walk straight past your company in favor of the bigger name, that isn’t usually what happens.
 They’ll notice their options while travelling through an area, or do their research first online and look up prices and offerings on the various company websites.

 Actually, it makes sense to be located near a competitor.
-People rarely know what all of their options are, and even if they do, they like to have choices.
+People rarely know what all of their options are in any given place, and even if they do, they like to have choices.
 When the businesses around you thrive, yours typically will thrive as well.
-“You’d think that if your neighbor closes their store, that’s good news because you can get their business,” said Efraim Benmelech, Harold L. Stuart Professor of Finance and Director of the Gutherie Center for Real Estate Research.
-“But what we’ve shown is a nontrivial and nonintuitive lesson: it’s not always true that I would like my competitor to fail.”
+“You’d think that if your neighbor closes their store, that’s good news because you can get their business,” said Efraim Benmelech, Harold L. Stuart Professor of Finance and Director of the Guthrie Center for Real Estate Research.
+“But what we’ve shown is a nontrivial and non-intuitive lesson: it’s not always true that I would like my competitor to fail.”

 Anchor Tenants: Final Takeaways

-The biggest tenant in an office complex or neighborhood can have a profound effect on the economy, structure, price, and character of an area.
-However, anchor tenants don’t just affect the economy and the market: they may also be able to influence how you use your space should you choose to secure office space there.
+The biggest tenant in an office complex or neighborhood might greatly influence the economy, structure, price, and even construction of an area.
+However, anchor tenants don’t just support the economy and the market: they may also be able to influence how you use your space should you choose to secure office space there.

 The best way to understand the ins and outs of your lease, get the right information about potential real estate neighbors, and evaluate your legal subleasing options is to work with a tenant broker.
 These commercial real estate professionals can help you curate your office space search and negotiate lease terms, all at no cost to you.
 Contact us today to learn more.